 Palazzo Ducale (Doge’s Palace)

-Constant and faithful presence of the city of Venice, Palazzo Ducale (Doge’s Palace) has undergone many variations, due to the numerous fires suffered over the years.
-The Venetians care about this building because it is the custodian of their history and the protagonist of many important events for the city of Venice.
+The constant and faithful presence of Venice, Palazzo Ducale (Doge’s Palace) has undergone many variations due to the numerous fires suffered over the years.
+The Venetians care about this building because it is the custodian of their history and the protagonist of many important events in Venice.
 The Palace welcomed the Doges of the history of the Republic of Venice.

-Palazzo Ducale is, therefore, a must for anyone wishing to deepen the historical, cultural, and political importance of Venice, for centuries a bridge city between the west and the east.
-A majestic architecture, an emblem of the Gothic-Venetian style, further enhanced by the enormous amount of works of art it holds.
+Palazzo Ducale is, therefore, a must for anyone wishing to deepen the historical, cultural, and political importance of Venice, for centuries, a bridge city between the West and the East.
+A majestic architecture, an emblem of the Gothic-Venetian style, further enhanced by the enormous amount of art it holds.